St Helens Town A.F.C.: History

 2022 saw the first team relegated to the Liverpool County Premier League after a disastrous campaign left them bottom of the league by some way.

 Following this, a consortium, led by local musicians and fans bought the club back from St Helens R.F.C. and appointed Paul "Peo" Piert as first team manager.

 Colours and crest

-St Helens Town originally wore a red and white striped shirt with black shorts and socks.
-When the club reformed in 1946, the red stripes were replaced by blue ones and the shorts and socks became white.
+St Helens Town's final colours were red and white.
+When the club reformed in 1946, the club adopted blue and white striped shirts, with white shorts and socks.
 Since then, St Helens Town have switched from red and blue being their primary colour on a number of occasions.

 Like most of the early English football clubs, the original crest adopted by St Helens Town was that of the borough's coat of arms.

 Former players

 St Helens Town have produced a number of players who have gone on to join Football League clubs: these include Bill Foulkes (Manchester United), John Quinn (Sheffield Wednesday) and John Connelly who joined Burnley, later transferring to Manchester United and who played in the England 1966 World Cup winning squad.

 Town also saw the beginning of Bert Trautmann's career in football.
 The goalkeeper played a single season with the non-league outfit, including in front of a record 9,000 attendance in the final of the local Mahon Cup, before moving on to Manchester City in 1949.
 He went on to win the 1956 FA Cup and be inducted into the English Football Hall of Fame in 2005.

 More recently Dave Bamber scored goals in all four divisions of the Football League with a host of different clubs, starting and ending his league career with Blackpool and Karl Ledsham is now playing his football at National League level, initially with Southport, before moving on to play for Lincoln City.